Have you ever wondered why you’re always told to apply sunscreen 15/20 minutes BEFORE sun exposure?

 The “sunscreen must bind to the skin” myth isn’t totally false.
 It’s true this binding process DOESN’T activate your sunscreen.
-It just helps it adhere better to your face.
+BUT it does help it adhere better to your face.

 Have you ever touched self-tanner/paint/nail polish while they were still fresh?
 If you did, you know you’re removing some of the pigment and you need to touch it up again.

 Sunscreen works like that.
-If you rub your face, sweat and even apply makeup before the sunscreen has had time to dry down and form the protective film on your skin, you’ll likely removing some of it, compromising the protection you’re getting.
+If you rub your face, sweat, and even apply makeup before the sunscreen has had time to dry down and form the protective film on your skin, you’ll likely be removing some of it, compromising the protection you’re getting.

 So don’t touch your face (and any other area where you’ve applied your sunscreen, of course) for at least 15 minutes, ok?